samebertz/data_structures/js/winged_edge/README.md

 > " This primitive kills an edge and a vertex leaving one edge.
-    This primitive will eliminate spurs made with MKEV and midpoints made with ESPLIT; in a pure form it would have to leave vertices with a valence greater than two untouched, however it in face "un-pyramids" them with a series of KLFE's and then kills the remaining spur.
+    This primitive will eliminate spurs made with MKEV and midpoints made with ESPLIT; in a pure form it would have to leave vertices with a valence greater than two untouched, however it in fact "un-pyramids" them with a series of KLFE's and then kills the remaining spur.

 `V ← KLVE(ENEW);` Kill Vertex Edge.